samchenghowing/Web-Study-Platform-with-GenAI-Stack/readme.md

 its contents and have the LLM answer them using vector similarity search.

+### - Quiz (TODO: Backend)
+- Let user take quiz in frontend, save result in mongo db
+- Analyze the result and suggest relavent tasks for user

 ### - Loader
 - import recent Stack Overflow data for certain tags into a KG
 - embed questions and answers and store them in vector index
 - UI: choose tags, run import, see progress, some stats of data in the database
 - Load high ranked questions (regardless of tags) to support the ticket generation feature of App 1.

+### - Web Loader
+- import website data for given url into mongodb
+- UI: Input URL, run import, see progress, some stats of data in the database

 ### - User code submission
 Security Considerations (TODO: Run in docker)